yalue/cuda_scheduling_examiner_mirror/README.md

 ```
 {
+  "name": <String.
+Required.
+The name of this scenario.>,
   "max_iterations": <Number.
 Required.
 Default cap on the number of iterations
     for each benchmark.
 0 = unlimited.>,
   "max_time": <Number.
 Required.
 Default cap on the number of number of seconds